 3.3.
 Buyers can receive the goods in the following ways:

 3.3.1. in an automated parcel terminal of their choice in Estonia, Latvia or Lithuania.
-Goods bought on a weekday before 12:00 are dispatched on the same day.
-Goods bought after 12:00 on a weekday are dispatched on the following workday.
-If bought from Monday to Thursday, the goods arrive at a parcel terminal maximum two days after placing the order; if bought from Friday to Sunday, the goods arrive on the next Tuesday at the latest, and to the Estonian islands within three workdays after placing the order.
+Goods are issued on working days starting from the working day following the purchase.
+If you choose to receive the goods by parcel machine, keep in mind that goods purchased from Monday to Thursday reach the parcel machine two days after the purchase at the earliest and goods purchased from Friday to Sunday reach the parcel machine on the following Tuesday at the earliest, and to the Estonian islands within three workdays after placing the order.
 Additional information on delivery times is available on Omniva and Itella websites.
 The charges for the delivery of goods are paid by the buyer;

 3.3.2. for international shipments, at the post office near the buyer’s address or by courier.
-Goods bought on a weekday before 12:00 are dispatched on the same day.
-Goods bought after 12:00 on a weekday are dispatched on the following workday.
+Goods are issued on working days starting from the working day following the purchase.
 The table of average delivery times for international shipments is available on Omniva website.
 There are two courier services to choose from: Kuller Euroopa courier service for shipment to European countries (approximate delivery time in workdays) and Express Mail Service (EMS) courier service for shipment to countries listed in the price list (approximate delivery time in workdays).
 The charges for the delivery of goods are paid by the buyer;

 3.3.3. by picking up the goods.
-Buyers may pick up the goods on weekdays on the day following the date of purchase at the University of Tartu Postal Service (Ülikooli 18 room 120, Tartu, open 8–11 and 13–16).
+Buyers may pick up the goods on weekdays on the day following the date of purchase at the University of Tartu Marketing and Communication department (Ülikooli 18 room 104, Tartu, open 12–16).
 To receive the goods, the buyer must present an ID with photo (ID card, passport or driving licence) and the order number.
 In this case delivery charge is not applied.

 3.5.
 If the buyer fails to pick up the delivery at the automated parcel terminal or the University of Tartu Postal Service within seven calendar days of the arrival of the goods, the seller will assume that the buyer has withdrawn from the contract of sale.
 In this case the seller refunds the purchase price paid for the goods (in the case of goods ordered into an automated parcel terminal), minus the delivery charge, to the buyer’s bank account from which the buyer paid for the order, immediately but not later than 14 calendar days of the date the goods arrived at the automated parcel terminal or the University of Tartu Postal Service.